 Measurements in cups are great for things that have a consistent texture, like sugar or liquids.
 When it comes to vegetables it will depend greatly on how you cut them.
 The finer you chop the veggies, the more you will need to fill a cup.
 In this recipe for example if you cut your tomatoes into bigger pieces and chop your hot peppers finely, the salsa will be very hot, simply because your measurements are off.
 A kitchen scale helps you to work more precisely.

-A kitchen scale also makes this recipe very versatile.
+A kitchen scale also makes this recipe (or any salsa recipe) very versatile.
 You can chop up the ingredients however you like them.
 I often can a batch with finely chopped veggies and another one with coarsely chopped veggies.

 A recipe in grams also allows you to measure the veggies prior to cutting them.
 This is very convenient.
 There is no need to chop more veggies than will be used in the recipe.